OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

 The Filesystem Datastore
 =========================

-The Filesystem datastore lets you store VM images in a file form.
+The Filesystem Datastore lets you store VM images in a file form.
 The datastore is format agnostic, so you can store any file-type depending on the target hypervisor.
 The use of file-based disk images presents several benefits over device backed disks (e.g. easily backup images, or use of shared FS) although it may less performing in some cases.

 Usually it is a good idea to have multiple filesystem datastores to: